mgoellnitz/trackdown/issues.md

 *nth*

-Like the scenario where TrackDown is used with a special branch within your GIT repository, this setup can also be achieved with Mercurial / hg
+Like the scenario where TrackDown is used with a special branch within your GIT repository, this setup can also be achieved with Mercurial / hg.

 Martin Goellnitz Wed Dec 7 00:46:36 2016